How we calculate

 the Gap Score

 The Gap Score is our proprietary 0–100 metric measuring how much a story is trending on social media relative to its mainstream media coverage.
-A score of 94 means enormous social interest with almost no MSM coverage — a significant coverage gap signal.
+A score of 94 means enormous social interest with almost no mainstream media coverage — a significant coverage gap signal.
 Here's exactly how we compute it.

 Important